Roasters Rant Or Temper Tantrum?

 So our new D.D.T. blend (Deep, Dark & Twisted) is not a Dark Roast.
 Nor is it a light roast.
 Nor do we care how the individual components are classified, in a non-extant scale that we do not buy into.

-It is, however, a strong blend unique in a lack of Acidity, no,not sourness, none of our blends are sour, unless Under-Extracted, a Barista error, best saved for another Rant, another day.
+It is, however, a strong blend unique in a lack of Acidity, no, not sourness, none of our blends is sour, unless Under-Extracted, a Barista error, best saved for another Rant, another day.